What is DUELink?

 Supported Hardware

-Modules work with many Supported Hardware devices, such as ESP32/Arduino/Raspberry-Pi, and even works right from a PC!
+Modules can be tethered to work with many Supported Hardware devices, such as ESP32/Arduino/Raspberry-Pi, and even works right from a PC!

-Go ahead and "link" your favorite board to one, or a hundred, of the DUELink modules.
-We have covered many supported hardware options, such as: PC, phone, Raspberry Pi, Arduino, and beyond.
+Go ahead and tether your favorite board to one, or a hundred, DUELink modules.
+We cover many supported hardware options, such as: PC, phone, Raspberry Pi, Arduino, and beyond.

 Coding Languages